 This is the Boden dress I mentioned Friday.
-I'm thrilled to see it is back in stock.
 I wore it on the drive to DC and for the rest of the day.
 It was warm but breezy and this dress was perfect for catching breezes and staying cool while looking polished.

 That evening I showered and changed into my Osei Duro jumpsuit for dinner and a quick visit to the nearby dog park to give our pup Oscar some social/activity time.
 This jumpsuit has been such a good buy.
 It looks really cool, but it's super comfy and breezy.
 You can read my Osei Duro jumpsuit review here.

-I added a pair of Thigh Society cooling shorts underneath for preventing chub rub and they didn't move and felt like I was almost wearing nothing (BTW WARDROBEOXYGEN15 gets you 15% off at Thigh Society).
+I added a pair of Thigh Society cooling shorts underneath for preventing chub rub and they didn't move and felt like I was almost wearing nothing.
 I mean, I wore Thigh Society shorts with all the dresses, but I know it's harder to find good slip shorts to wear under fitted knit dresses which can make items ride up; the cooling fabric was perfect for this.

 That evening, we walked a half hour to dinner and it was warm and a bit humid.
-To look polished but still be comfortable, I chose this shirtdress from Chico's Black Label collection in size L. This pink on pink snakeskin print is so darn pretty and a perk: it hides sweat!
-This is the kind of shirtdress you could wear without a belt for more of a shift effect, switch out the belt, even wear it open like a duster.
-The sleeves are 3/4 length with elasticized cuffs which is a fun effect (and also makes it easy to push up your sleeves!).
+To look polished but still be comfortable, I chose a shirtdress from Chico's Black Label collection in size L. This pink on pink snakeskin print is so darn pretty and a perk: it hides sweat!

 I brought my gold Margaux sandals to wear with it but with the amount of walking, I decided to instead wear my Birkenstocks.
 And this is the same Maxwell Scott saddle bag from the first look.
 The earrings are from Jenny Bird; the large size is no longer available but this is the same hoop in a slightly smaller size.